-Sections 29(f)(1)(B) and (f)(2) provide that § 29 applies with respect to qualified fuels which are produced in a facility placed in service after December 31, 1979, and before January 1, 1993, and which are sold before January 1, 2003.
+Sections 29(f)(1)(B) and (f)(2) provide that § 29 applies with respect to qualified fuels which are produced in a facility placed-in-service after December 31, 1979, and before January 1, 1993, and which are sold before January 1, 2003.

 Section 29(g)(1) modifies § 29(f) in the case of a facility producing qualified fuels described in § 29(c)(1)(C), which qualified fuels include solid synthetic fuels produced from coal or lignite.
-Section 29(g)(1)(A) provides that for purposes of § 29(f)(1)(B), a facility shall be treated as placed in service before January 1, 1993, if the facility is placed in service before July 1, 1998, pursuant to a binding written contract in effect before January 1, 1997.
-Section 29(g)(1)(B) provides that if the facility is originally placed in service after December 31, 1992, § 29(f)(2) shall be applied by substituting "January 1, 2008" for "January 1, 2003."
+Section 29(g)(1)(A) provides that for purposes of § 29(f)(1)(B), a facility shall be treated as placed-in-service before January 1, 1993, if the facility is placed-in-service before July 1, 1998, pursuant to a binding written contract in effect before January 1, 1997.
+Section 29(g)(1)(B) provides that if the facility is originally placed-in-service after December 31, 1992, § 29(f)(2) shall be applied by substituting "January 1, 2008" for "January 1, 2003."

 A contract is binding only if it is enforceable under local law against a taxpayer, and does not limit damages to a specified amount, e.g., by use of a liquidated damages provision.
 A contract provision limiting damages to an amount equal to at least five percent of the total contract price, for example, should be treated as not limiting damages.
-The Construction Contract, executed prior to January 1, 1997, provides for liquidated damages of not less than six percent of the total contract price and includes such essential features as a description of the facility to be constructed, a completion date, and a price.
-P also provided an opinion of counsel that the contract is binding under applicable law.
-Therefore, we conclude that the Construction Contract is a "binding written contract" in effect before January 1, 1997, within the meaning of § 29(g)(1)(A).
+The Construction Contract, executed prior to January 1, 1997, includes such essential features as a description of the facility to be constructed, a completion date, and a maximum price.
+The contract also provides that damages shall not be less than six percent of the total contract price.
+P provided an opinion of counsel that the contract is binding under applicable law.
+Therefore, we conclude that the Construction Contract is a "binding written contract" in effect before January 1, 1997, within the meaning of $\S 29(g)(1)(A)$ .